tsackton/taelgar/Gazetteer/Central Lowlands Region/Dunmar/Central Dunmar/Tokra/Tokra.md

 ### History

 Tokra was originally the site of a Drankorian settlement, a river crossing and trade post associated with a pair of forts guarding [[extraplanar weak point|extraplanar weak points]] to the north and south.
-After the [[The First Plague|First Plague]] and the [[Settlement of Dunmar]], was resettled by the Dunmari but remained little more than a small village associated with the monastery, until Tokra became the center of administration of the Dharajun.
+After the [[First Plague|First Plague]] and the [[Settlement of Dunmar]], was resettled by the Dunmari but remained little more than a small village associated with the monastery, until Tokra became the center of administration of the Dharajun.
 After surviving the [[Great War]] relatively unscathed, Tokra was severely damaged in the [[Fire War]], but rebuilt and became a notable center of administration during the Nayan dynasty.

 - (DR:: 1183) *(Tokra)*: Resettled as a minor outpost by Dunmari settlers
 - (DR:: 1184) *(Tokra)*: The Lakan Monastery is founded slightly to the south of Tokra